N. Biren Singh: Democratic Revolutionary Peoples Party

 In 2002, he was elected to the Legislative Assembly of Manipur, as the Democratic Revolutionary Peoples Party (DRPP) candidate in the constituency Heingang.

 Indian National Congress

 He later joined the Indian National Congress.
 He was appointed Minister of State of Vigilance in the Manipur state government in May 2003.

 In 2007 he retained his Assembly seat, contesting on behalf of the Indian National Congress.
-He was later appointed the Minister of Irrigation & Flood Control and Youth Affairs & Sports in the State Government.
-In 2012 he again retained his Assembly seat for the third consecutive term.
+He was later appointed the Minister of Irrigation & Flood Control and Youth Affairs & Sports.
+In 2012 he retained his Assembly seat for the third consecutive term.

-In September 2015, Biren stated that the recently passed bill in the Manipur Legislative Assembly to protect indigenous peoples would not harm any community in the state.
+In September 2015, Singh stated that the recently passed bill in the Legislative Assembly to protect indigenous peoples would not harm any community in the state.

-In October 2016, Biren resigned from the Manipur Legislative Assembly and the Manipur Pradesh Congress Committee, this came after revolt against Okram Ibobi Singh, the then Chief Minister of Manipur.
+In October 2016, Singh resigned from the Manipur Legislative Assembly and the Manipur Pradesh Congress Committee, this came after his revolt against Okram Ibobi Singh, the then Chief Minister of Manipur.